-Crafton Hills College (CHC) will support a distributed education program that consists of courses that are offered completely online, partially online and as telecourses.
+Crafton Hills College (CHC) will support a distributed education program that consists of courses that are offered completely online, and/or partially online (Hybrid) and as telecourses.
 Traditional face-to-face course use of technology will also be considered in this planning effort, where appropriate.
 This document describes the philosophy and policies that determine the methodologies used to offer distributed education courses at CHC, while allowing for flexibility in the planning, development, and implementation of any such course offerings as technology and the college progress.

 The table below identifies descriptive terminology used throughout this plan and in the marketing of the program.
-Fully online, Hybird and Web Mediated courses will include a statement in the Class Schedule indicating the course require access and use of the internet.
+Fully online, Hybird and Web Mediated courses will include a statement in the Class Schedule indicating the course requires Internet access and use of the internet.